On this page, you will find advice and guidance about education and training in Cornwall for children and young people with SEND.

 All schools are required to put in place effective provision for pupils with SEN to ensure that barriers to learning are removed.

 Current educational provision for children with SEN

-The majority of children and young people with SEN, including many of those with a Statement of SEN or EHC plan, have their needs met in mainstream settings and schools.
+The majority of children and young people with SEN, including many of those with a EHC plan, have their needs met in mainstream settings and schools.

 The children and young people with the most complex needs access a statutory education, health and care assessment.
 The outcome of an assessment can be an education, health and care (EHC) plan.